rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

 Historically, such totalitarianism has proven impossible, collapsing under its own tyrannical fiat.
-As monetary technology increases, so too does this monetary power.
+As monetary technology increases -- with all the obvious benefits to humanity -- so too do we increase the risk of state abuse of power.
 The desire
- from the state and others to wield this power will also increase.
+ from the state to wield complete monetary surveillance and control
+ -- as futile and nihilistic as this may prove -- will become irresistible and is in many ways a self-perpetuating existential crisis from the state itself
+ (as monetary technology renders much of the state's bureaucratic controls useless to the interests of the people).
-We can either limit technology to prevent this power from manifesting further, which puts our civilization on a dead end, or we separate money from state.
+We can either limit monetary technology to slow the state's destructive path, which puts our civilization on a dead end, or we separate money from state
+ -- freeing money from the corrupting influence of the state itself.